 A few other thoughts on crisis planning for families:

 - Have at least 2 meet up locations in a generally similar area which to meet after the “event”.

 - Have at least one distant relative which to contact and pass on information – and of course have that persons contact information available.

 - A single “Information Card” – preferably laminated – with names, addresses, phone numbers and steps to take after a disaster will help everyone remember what to do.
 Remember – this card is for REMEMBERING while your brain is for thinking.

-Consider the most likely scenarios that may be occurring and plan accordingly.
-If you live near a nuclear reactor the meeting point should likely not be upwind from it.
+- Consider the most likely scenarios that may be occurring and plan accordingly.
+If you live near a nuclear reactor the meeting point should likely not be downwind from it.

 - KIDS: If you have school aged children decide up front who is going to get who.

 - Lastly – come up with an immediate list of tasks to be done at home should the disaster take place and someone is at home.
 This may include filling tubs with water, charge up batteries (if power is still on), gathering flashlights, and setting the shotgun by the door (zombie apocalypse).